2026 United States House of Representatives elections in Alabama: District 2

-The 2nd district encompasses all of Montgomery County and the capital city of Montgomery, as well as majority Black sections of the Wiregrass Region and the city of Mobile.
-It also includes the entirety of Butler, Macon, Monroe, Pike, and Russell counties.
+In the original court-ordered map, the 2nd district encompassed all of Montgomery County and the capital city of Montgomery, as well as majority Black sections of the Wiregrass Region and the city of Mobile.
+It also included the entirety of Butler, Macon, Monroe, Pike, and Russell counties.
 The incumbent is Democrat Shomari Figures, who was elected with 54.6% of the vote in 2024.

+In the legislature-approved redistricted map, the 2nd district was redrawn to include southeastern parts of the state in the Wiregrass Region that previously belonged to the 1st district, including Coffee County.
+It maintains Montgomery County but no longer stretches to majority Black areas of Mobile County.